 Also, doodling and lettering are some of the funniest ways to spruce your layouts up.

-If you’re wondering how to doodle, my general advice would be to learn to notice basic shapes like square, circle, triangle in the item you want to draw, overcome your inner perfectionist and make it happen.
+If you’re wondering how to doodle, my general advice would be to learn to notice basic shapes like squares, circles, and triangles in the item you want to draw, overcome your inner perfectionist, and make it happen.

 Firstly, you can begin with something less complicated like bullet journal banners and titles.

 Then you start drawing simple but cute doodles using simple step-by-step tutorials.

 Additionally, you can decorate your bujo spreads with beautiful lettering.
 With this in mind, here I gathered some awesome bullet journal font tips and tricks.

 Bullet Journal Quote Page